 Due to the frequency and severity of nut allergies amongst children, Morris seeks to be a nut free zone.
 As such, we ask parents to avoid packing any nut-based product in their child's lunch box.
-Food items, which state they 'may contain elements of nut', are acceptable.
+Food items, which state they 'may contain traces of nut', are acceptable.
 We believe that the health and wellbeing of all the children who attend our School is of paramount importance.
-A copy of the Nut Allergy Guidelines is available in the Morris Office.